Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: Introduction

-The performance of the zero forcing beamforming in a CoMP coordinated scheduling/beamforming format has been evaluated in \cite{6582745} and the authors did so by randomly dropping the base stations in a two-dimensional plane for multiple times.
-There was no reference; however, to any particular morphology and used a generic path loss model.

-Interference mitigation and handover management in CoMP-formed clusters is discussed in \cite{zhang2015, wesemann2012}.
-The authors focused on joint transmission and showed outputs comparing performance with an approach similar to the approach taken in this paper; however, their clustering algorithm ``affinity propagation based clustering'' is intended to reduce backhaul utilization without harming end-user throughputs.
-In the algorithm discussed in our paper, we improve end-user throughput.
-Furthermore, we do not require the formation of star clusters owed to the cooperating set formation in CoMP.

-The authors in \cite {7938355} use the dynamic cell selection scheme of CoMP.
-They, similar to \cite {7432047}, proposed a queuing model.
-They developed a cross-layer analytical model taking into consideration the time-varying channels.
-We on the other hand add a constraint to ensure minimized time varying communication channel.
-As they chose the dynamic cell selection scheme, they needed to deal with a ``sleeping cell'' concept---a cell that has received data for transmission to the UE where another cell in a given subframe actually transmitted the data to a given UE.
-We, unlike both papers, focus on the joint transmission scheme where the UE is likely to receive data from multiple streams.
+Our objective is to improve the CoMP joint processing distributed MIMO performance.
+To achieve this objective, we propose an online supervised machine learning based algorithm which acquires physical layer data from the connected UEs within the channel coherence time in a radio frame.
+This algorithm can reside in a centralized location as part of a \textit{self-organizing network} (SON) or in an edge compute node at the BS.
+We use a minimalistic set of learning features to keep the time and space complexity in polynomial order.
+The overall view is in Fig.~\ref{fig:dlcomp}.

-Our main contributions are as follows: \begin{enumerate} \item Demonstrate that it is possible for a machine learning model to learn the optimal conditions in which joint processing CoMP can be triggered dynamically instead of relying on the static joint processing CoMP configuration of the base station. \item Improve the user throughput in a heterogeneous network as a result of learning the optimal triggering conditions of CoMP. \item Extend this algorithm to a scale of tiered neighbors and show that the algorithm is scalable and works as expected, which is important for \textit{cloud radio access networks} (C-RAN). \end{enumerate}
+Our main contributions are as follows: \begin{enumerate} \item Demonstrate that a machine learning model can improve the performance of joint processing CoMP triggering in a realistic environment. \item Increase the user throughput in a heterogeneous network as a result of learning improved triggering conditions of CoMP compared to the industry-compliant baseline. \end{enumerate}